ValentinaMiller/Influence-of-rain-on-image-compression/README.md

  1. Reducing differences: Raindrops should ideally be the only factor differentiating the pair.
 Any other visible dissimilarities or moving objects had to be cut out.
  2. Setting a practical uniform size of $`350`$x$`350`$ pixels which allows the MLDS experiment to be executed on smaller monitors.

 The cropping process had to be pixel-perfect to guarantee that the resulting pictures in each pair reflected the same scenery.
-To achieve this, every two pictures were layered on top of one another and cropped simultaneously.
+To achieve this, every two pictures comprising a pair were layered on top of one another and cropped together simultaneously.

 <div align="center">
 ![image 1 cropping](https://i.imgur.com/ZpN7cND.png)![image 2 cropping](https://i.imgur.com/IJWOmfK.png)![image 3 cropping](https://i.imgur.com/aOOq57j.png)![image 4 cropping](https://i.imgur.com/BeozHT1.png)
 </div>

 #### 2.1.3 Artificial rain
-Rain effects were simulated by adding gaussian monochromatic noise and applying blending techniques.
+Rain effects were simulated by adding gaussian monochromatic noise to clear weather pictures and applying blending techniques.
 For the purposes of our experiment, we use a consistent amount of noise at $`35\%`$ and do not consider other variables like the fall angle or the size of raindrops.

 #### 2.1.4 Compression
 The stimuli images were compressed into JPEG format using Python's PIL (Python Imaging Library).
-Since PIL's quality parameter runs from $`95`$ (best possible quality) to $`1`$ (worst possible quality), the following function was used to translate quality values into compression percentages:
+Since PIL's quality parameter runs from $`95`$ (best possible quality) to $`1`$ (worst possible quality), the following function was used to translate compression percentages into quality values:
 ```math
 f: \mathbb{N} \to \mathbb{N}, f(x) = \lceil\mid95 -(\frac{x}{100} \cdot 95)\mid\rceil
 ```